 When it comes to water-based cleansers, you may think it is an exaggeration to use another cleanser as you have already washed your face.
 However, how many times did you find dark stains on your towel from the makeup that remained on your face just after you washed it ‘thoroughly’?
 This is perfect confirmation that your skin may not be as clean as you would have expected.

 Double cleansing has its name for a reason.
 Wash your face with a water-based cleanser, in a form of gel or foam, to wash away any remaining residue and impurities from your oil cleanse.
 This step will guarantee that your skin is prepared for next steps and will be able to absorb all the beneficial ingredients of your skin products.
 When you finish the cleansing stage, always pat dry your face with a towel.
 Do not rub your face in an up-and-down motion as it has a negative impact on the firmness of your skin.
-Shop our range of cleansers here

-Step 3 of Korean skincare routine
+Steps 3 of Korean skincare routine

 Depending on your skin type, use an exfoliator once or twice a week to keep your skin free from dead cells and impurities.
 This will guarantee that your skin will be clear and polished.
 Incorporating exfoliator into your skincare routine will keep your pores clear and visually smaller.

 When using an exfoliator massage your skin gently or tap the exfoliator into your skin.

 Keep an eye on your skin to make sure an exfoliator is being used too frequently or whether its texture should be changed.
 If you have sensitive skin, consider using enzyme exfoliators to avoid any irritation.

 If you have dry skin, it is even more important to use exfoliators to ensure that any dead cells are removed on a frequent basis to eliminate dullness.